Public Speaking Techniques You Should Know

 11. Be Conservative With Metaphors (Content Tip)

 Vice versa, a poor metaphor immediately puts off an audience in more ways than one.
 You mystify; you might even annoy or offend.
 The worst is when only you can remotely see the applicability of the metaphor.
 There is no surer way to drive away the attention of your audience.

 You should therefore be extremely conservative when using metaphors.
 Do not ever use a metaphor without first testing it on friends and acquaintances.
 Often, you’d be surprised you are the only one who understands or appreciates your metaphors, and only so because of your quirks.

 In marketing, the “call to action” is all-important.
-This applies to public speaking too.
+This concept applies to public speaking too.
 Regardless of your nature of public speech or presentation, you must give your audience a call to action.
 Something that sticks in their minds, something to go home with.